How hackers get your password

 Learn the signs of phishing emails and social engineering and slow down, especially if a message urges you to act immediately.

-If you must create a password yourself on the fly, try a passphrase instead.
-This is a long, random sentence that you can remember, but that would be tough for someone else to guess.
+Try a passphrase instead if you must create a password yourself on the fly.
+You can remember this long, random sentence, but that would be tough for someone else to guess.
 Just don’t use common phrases.